MicrosoftDocs/entra-docs/docs/identity/managed-identities-azure-resources/how-to-assign-managed-identity-via-azure-policy.md

 - Cost
 - Management

 Policy definitions for these common use cases are already available in your Azure environment to help you get started.

 Azure Monitoring Agents require a [managed identity](overview.md) on the monitored Azure Virtual Machines (VMs).
 This document describes the behavior of a built-in Azure Policy provided by Microsoft that helps ensure a managed identity, needed for these scenarios, is assigned to VMs at scale.

-While using system-assigned managed identity is possible, when used at scale (for example, for all VMs in a subscription) it results in a substantial number of identities created (and deleted) in Microsoft Entra ID.
-To avoid this churn of identities, it's recommended to use user-assigned managed identities, which can be created once and shared across multiple VMs.
+While using system-assigned managed identity is possible, when used at scale (for example, for all VMs in a subscription) it results in substantial number of identities created (and deleted) in Microsoft Entra ID.
+To avoid this churn of identities, it is recommended to use user-assigned managed identities, which can be created once and shared across multiple VMs.

 ## Policy definition and details

 - [Policy for Virtual Machines](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyDetailBlade/definitionId/%2Fproviders%2FMicrosoft.Authorization%2FpolicyDefinitions%2Fd367bd60-64ca-4364-98ea-276775bddd94)
 - [Policy for Virtual Machine Scale Sets](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyDetailBlade/definitionId/%2Fproviders%2FMicrosoft.Authorization%2FpolicyDefinitions%2F516187d4-ef64-4a1b-ad6b-a7348502976c)

 When executed, the policy takes the following actions:

-1. Create, if not existing, a new built-in user-assigned managed identity in the subscription and each Azure region based on the VMs that are in the policy's scope.
+1. Create, if not exist, a new built-in user-assigned managed identity in the subscription and each Azure region based on the VMs that are in scope of the policy.
-2. Once created, put a lock on the user-assigned managed identity so that it won't be accidentally deleted.
+2. Once created, put a lock on the user-assigned managed identity so that it will not be accidentally deleted.
-3. Assign the built-in user-assigned managed identity to Virtual Machines from the subscription and region based on the VMs that are in the policy's scope.
+3. Assign the built-in user-assigned managed identity to Virtual Machines from the subscription and region based on the VMs that are in scope of the policy.
 > [!NOTE]
 > If the Virtual Machine has exactly 1 user-assigned managed identity already assigned, then the policy skips this VM to assign the built-in identity.
-This ensures the policy assignment doesn't break applications that depend on [the default behavior of the token endpoint on IMDS.](managed-identities-faq.md#what-identity-will-imds-default-to-if-i-dont-specify-the-identity-in-the-request)
+This is to make sure assignment of the policy does not break applications that take a dependency on [the default behavior of the token endpoint on IMDS.](managed-identities-faq.md#what-identity-will-imds-default-to-if-i-dont-specify-the-identity-in-the-request)

 There are two scenarios to use the policy:

 -	Let the policy create and use a “built-in” user-assigned managed identity.
 -	Bring your own user-assigned managed identity.

 The policy takes the following input parameters:

-- Bring-Your-Own-UAMI? - Should the policy create, if not existing, a new user-assigned managed identity?
+- Bring-Your-Own-UAMI? - Should the policy create, if not exist, a new user-assigned managed identity?
   - If set to true, then you must specify:
     - Name of the managed identity.
     - Resource group containing the managed identity.